Daxama/React-Practice-Movie-List/README.md

+# Movie List App

-This is a React based project where you can manage a list of movies and favorites.
-This is meant to practice frontend concepts using React such as, state management, event handling, and API integration.
+This is a React based project meant to practice frontend concepts using React such as, state management, event handling, and API integration.

 ## Technologies Used